 Due to the ubiquitous nature of trauma, assisting clients with recovery from a traumatic experience is just part of being a strong clinician.
 Our internship program is dedicated to recognizing this and providing an intentional model to train interns to be able to provide excellence in their care for clients that have had a traumatic experience.

-We provide excellent supervision and training from a Relational Cultural framework in an environment where supervisors are sensitive to the impact on clinicians of working with trauma and can provide normalizing and supportive interventions.
+We provide excellent supervision and training from a relational framework in an environment where supervisors are sensitive to the impact on clinicians of working with trauma and can provide normalizing and supportive interventions.